gordon123/lean2ComfyUI/file script/readme.md

-In this folder is my script, workflow for comfyUI and here are FLUX collection download link
+In this folder is my script for Jupyter to setup on Runppod.io for comfyUI and here are FLUX collection download link

 **Flux Models** <br>
 (In runpod go to this folder ```/workspace/ComfyUI/models/unet```) [23.8GB Flux Dev FP16] <br>